jemmy512/book-notes/linux/linux-cloud.md

     struct cgroup *old_dom_cgrp; /* used while enabling threaded */

     /* refer to all the cgroups above it in the hierarchy,
-     * from its immediate parent up to the root. */ struct cgroup *ancestors[];
+     * from its immediate parent up to the root. level as index */ struct cgroup *ancestors[];
 };